Chief Executive Officer Cheeky Scientist

 The Importance Of A Cover Letter Vs. Spending A Lot Of Time On It

-Cheeky scientist has said and maintains that a cover letter should only get a proportionate amount of your time and energy investment.
+Cheeky Scientist has said that a cover letter should only get a proportionate amount of your time and energy investment.
 Too many of us think: “Okay, this is something that I need to write.
 So, it must be the most important.”

 What Your Cover Letter Should Include